![]() |

 course.
 It’s not like I was

-speaking on the mainstage at the TED Conference in Long Beach (um, Chris
+speaking on the TED Conference mainstage (um, Chris

 Anderson, I’m available though).